shenef/Boktai-Speedrunning/src/zoktai/any.md

 Activate the first lever with the sword, then run in the south direction.
 When you’re close enough, walk onto the switch.

+**Do not assign stat points before the boss fight.**
+- 31 STRG (35 Attack) is enough for the fight, you want to save these stat points for later.

 ### Boss: Vampire

 - Stay away so that Sabata doesn’t get hit.
 - Position yourself so that the swords don’t go in Sabata’s direction.
-- Only hit the vampire when the black hole is active.
+- Only hit the Vampire when the black hole is active.
-- Face in the same direction as the vampire to push him into the black hole faster.
+- Face in the same direction as the Vampire to push him into the black hole faster.
-- When the vampire is stuck in the black hole, use ![][icon_sol] Sol.
+- When the Vampire is stuck in the black hole, use ![][icon_sol] Sol.
+  - He will break out after 5 hits, deal an extra 6th hit for reduced damage to avoid a third cycle later in the fight.
+- You should reach **Lvl 12** after this fight.

 Once you gain control of Sabata, use ![][icon_power_nut] Power Nuts to drag the coffin back to San Miguel.